owainkenwayucl/quantumexperiments/qlm_mult/README.md

 >
 > The multiplication is performed by a repeated additions of c into the second register.
 All additions, unless specified, are modulo where n is the size of the register holding the result."

 This is an interesting description because the developers, it would seem, had two choices when implementing *b* + *a* × *c* - either add *a* *c* times to *b* or add *c* *a* times to *b*.
 Given the value in *c* is a classical integer and therefore easily understood, while *a* is a qubit and therefore a superposition state, it is conceptually easier to go with the first option.
-Unfortunately, the documentation claims the second and because myQLM is obstinently closed source, it is impossible to see what they have done.
+Unfortunately, the documentation claims the second and because MyQLM is obstinently closed source, it is impossible to see what they have done.

 Either way it does not work: